g-magdy/pong-game/README.md

 ## 📝 Overview

 This is a simple Pong game implemented in C++ using the Raylib library and Object-Oriented Programming (OOP) principles.
 It's a basic version of the classic arcade game where two players use paddles to hit a ball back and forth.
+But with a twist; The ball speeds up each time it collides with the paddle 😎
+And the speed is reset back when a goal is scored

 ## ✨ Features
-Currently only a single player against a brutal CPU 😄
+- Currently only a single player against a brutal CPU 😄
-Soon, I may add the two player functionality as an option
+- Soon, I may add the two player functionality as an option

 ## 🎮 Controls
 - **Player (Left Paddle):**